MiguelMDSDP/CustomerManagementWeb/README.md

 ## Atomic Design

-We are inspired by the principles of Atomic Design when structuring our components.
+The project is inspired by the principles of Atomic Design when structuring the components.
 Atomic Design is a design methodology that breaks down user interfaces into smaller, reusable building blocks.
 These building blocks are categorized into five levels: atoms, molecules, organisms, templates, and pages.
 Each level represents a different level of complexity and abstraction.

 - **Atoms:** These are the smallest and most fundamental building blocks of a user interface.
 Examples include buttons, input fields, labels, and icons.
 At the atomic level, components are simple and focused on a single function.